-Change the ISM RAS log levels and estimate the required disk capacity depending on the number of nodes to be managed in ISM-VA.
-The following table shows the required disk capacity for the number of managed node and the maintenance data area.
+According to the number of nodes to manage in ISM-VA, change the ISM RAS log levels and estimate the disk capacity.

+The following is an estimation of the number of managed nodes and required disk capacity for the maintenance data area.